Check out the bible readings for this week.

 One of the ways we can all participate in the Church Renewal Lab on an ongoing basis is through reading one chapter of the Bible each day, five days out of seven, and pondering a question intended to help us think through what we’ve just read and how it applies both to our life together and our life as part of our broader neighborhoods and community.
 Imagine what God might do through us as we ponder and pray together!
-With that in mind, here are the readings and questions for the week of Aprl 15-22, 2018
+With that in mind, here are the readings and questions for the week of July 8 - July 14, 2018

 Questions to ponder: What invitation is (implicitly) made here?
 Using the image of “receiving” someone, how would you explain what